ncou/basic.loader/README.md

 =========

 basicLoader.js is a lightweight JavaScript that allows you to include any project loading screen modal.

-It's based on the "modalLoading".
+It's based on the work of "modalLoading".

 Demo
 =========